|The staff, governing body and pupils of James Cambell Primary School would like to warmly welcome you in applying for a place at our school.|

 Reason for absence

-Please click below to view our admissions policy.
+Please click below to view our admissions and attendance policy.

 The importance of regular school attendance

 Regular attendance at school is vital to help children achieve and get the best possible start in life.Children who frequently miss school often fall behind.
 There is a strong link between good school attendance and achieving good results.Young people who are frequently absent from school are more likely to become involved in, or be a victim of crime and anti-social behaviour.

 Your responsibilities as a parent

 All children aged between 5 and 16 are required by law to receive an education, and it is the duty of parents and carers to ensure that they are supported to do so.Children sometimes have to miss school because of illness or if they have long term medical issues.
 If this is the case, parents should contact school the same day to let them know the reason that their child is not in school.